 Contact Burn (Curling Iron).
 Multiple contact burns on the chest and abdomen from a curling iron.
 Accidental curling iron burns occur, but because this infant has so many burns, the injury is suspicious for abuse and should be reported.
 (Photo contributor: Robert A. Shapiro, MD.)

 Contact Burn (Hair Dryer).
 The heated grid from the end of a hair dryer caused this child's burns.
-The burn size and ...
+The burn size and pattern marks of ...